inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 ### Editors

-There are specific editor such as [Abricotine](http://abricotine.brrd.fr/), [Mou](http://25.io/mou/) or [Stackedit](https://stackedit.io/).
-Most of modern code editor includes specific library for highlight syntaxing and preview.
-For instance [Atom](https://atom.io/) includes a [markdown preview](https://atom.io/packages/markdown-preview) a core package and a quick search show that there 30 packages (querry on May 12, I use atom 1.26.1 on my debian device):
+There are Markdown-specific editors such as [Abricotine](http://abricotine.brrd.fr/), [Mou](http://25.io/mou/) or [Stackedit](https://stackedit.io/).
+Note that most of modern code editors include specific libraries for highlight syntaxing and preview of documents written in Markdown.
+For instance, [Atom](https://atom.io/) includes a [markdown preview](https://atom.io/packages/markdown-preview) as a core package and a quick search reveals that there are 30 packages available (query on May 12th 2018, Atom 1.26.1 on my Debian device):

 ```bash